derekwyatt/derekwyatt.github.io/_posts/2014-01-01-moving-from-wordpress-to-github-pages.markdown

 ---
 layout: post
-title: Moving from Wordpress to Github Pages
+title: Moving from WordPress to Github Pages
 ---
-When I started writing a blog in 2008 (or thereabouts), I hooked up with [Dreamhost][1] and started using [Wordpress][2] because it was the best thing going.
+When I started writing a blog in 2008 (or thereabouts), I hooked up with [Dreamhost][1] and started using [WordPress][2] because it was the best thing going.
 Integrating code snippets was a serious pain, the interface was a drag, the spam protection was decent but not nearly perfect, and the whole damn thing was just _slow_.
 I had been meaning to switch to [Github Pages][3] for quite a while and finally had the chance over the holidays.
 Here's how it was done.

 I do all of my blog work on a Mac, so these instructions are somewhat specific to Macs, but I don't think it would be much different on other platforms as there's not all that much that's really Macish about this.

-Getting the Data out of Wordpress
+Getting the Data out of WordPress
 ---------------------------------

 [Dreamhost][1] provides a shell account via [SSH][4] so it was pretty comfortable to be able to tar up my website and dump the database: